aipaca-mlops/ML-training-cost-calculator/README.md

 ## <div align="center">Application</div>

-If you are training a model on a cloud instance, based on the unit cost, you are able to estimate training cost.
+If you are training a model on a cloud instance, by multiplying with the cost per unit, you are able to estimate training cost.
 This is why we named the toolbox Training Cost Calculator.
-You can apply TCC on multiple servers so that you know which one is the best fit for your training task.
+TCC can be applied on multiple servers from where you will know which instance is the best fit.

 ## <div align="center">Community</div>